Table of Contents

 Dogs Allowed?: Yes

 Details: The Whistler Train Wreck is a popular, low elevation hike in Whistler.
-A short trail with minimal elevation change takes to a neat suspension bridge over the Cheakamus River, and to the site of the wreckage: 7 colorfully graffitied train cars scattered throughout the area.
+It is a short trail with minimal elevation change that takes to a neat suspension bridge over the Cheakamus River.
+Just beyond the bridge, you reach the site of the train wreckage: 7 colorfully graffitied train cars scattered throughout the area.
+During the winter when the forest is covered in snow, it gives a completely different feel to this wreck site.

 Link: Read more here.